amd/aocl-libm-ose/docs/internal/cosh.md

                        | 2    |                  (v*v)                  |
                        +-     `--                                     --'

-However to calcualte e^x, we rely on library function exp(x), which has an upper limit, but cosh(x) is defined beyond that.
+However, to calculate e^x, we rely on library function exp(x), which has an upper limit, but cosh(x) is defined beyond that.
 The input argument at which cosh(x) overflows is larger than that for exp(x).